onlabsorg/olojs/doc/Path.md

 ```

 ### Path.prototype.toString()
-Retruns the string represtnatation of the path as a slash-separate sequence of items.
+Retruns the string represtnatation of the path as a slash-separated sequence of items.
-Example `String(Path('a','b','c'))` will return `"a/b/c"`
+Example: `String(Path('a','b','c'))` returns `"a/b/c"`

 ### Path.from(path)
 Converts a path or path literal to an object.